 If you do forget something or discover that you have not brought sufficient layers, head to Tamat Sport(near the harbor) or upstairs to Pisataat in the large Pisiffik supermarket for some limited outdoor clothing options.

-Greenland uses the Standard European Plug (230 V) for its electrical outlets so make sure you pack at least one of these if your electronics have a different type of plug.
+Greenland uses the Standard European Plug (230 V) for its electrical outlets.
+Make sure you pack at least one of these if your electronics have a different type of plug.

-We are big fans of the Maps.Me app here at Guide to Greenland.
-Download the app and the map of Greenland while you still have internet access (internet is not available everywhere and is very expensive in Greenland), and you’ll be set to find your way around during your stay.
-The app shows streets, places of interest, restaurants, accommodation and even some hiking trails.
-It can also tell you the best way to walk, drive or cycle from where you are to where you want to go – just remember to turn on your GPS when you arrive!
+We are big fans of Maps.Me app here at Guide to Greenland.
+Download the app and the map of Greenland while you still have internet access.
+The internet is not available everywhere and is very expensive in Greenland.
+You will be set to find your way around during your stay.
+The app shows streets, places of interest, restaurants, accommodation, and even some hiking trails.
+It can also tell you the best way to walk, drive or cycle from where you are to where you want to go.
+Just remember to turn on your GPS when you arrive!

 If you want to know the most likely times to see the Northern Lights, download the Northern Light Aurora Forecast (iOS/Android) app to monitor the likelihood of the lights appearing and, if you want to photograph them with your phone – one of the Northern Lights photography apps that allow you to set long exposure times.

 - Read our Guide to the Northern Lights in Greenland to get the most out of your experience

 How do I get to Qaqortoq?